 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-Even when accepting an alternative flight, passengers retain their claim for compensation if they still experience significant delays at their final destination.
-The amount of compensation is determined based on two criteria: the distance of the flight and the length of the delay, according to the table provided below:
+When accepting a different flight, passengers retain their right to compensation if they still experience significant delays at their final destination.
+The amount of compensation is calculated according to two factors: the distance of the flight and the duration of the delay, in line with the table provided below:

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |